 He didn't make it to the bed and simply fell to the ground, curled up in a ball, and pressed his hands to his eyes, trying to drown out the images, the words…

 Help us, Ryo!
 He's killing us!
 He'll destroy everything!
 Help us, Ryo!
 Help us!

 Come out, come out, wherever you are, my dear little senshi.
 I will find you eventually.

-When he opened his eyes again he was back on the bed, and the room was dark.
+When he opened his eyes again he was lying back on the bed and the room was dark.
 He sat up and turned to look out the window.
-It was nighttime, and he could see a large white moon resting over the trees.
+It was nighttime and he could see the moon resting over the trees.

 He was shaking again, and the feel of sweaty sheets met his fingers.
 His body was slick with it and his hair clung to his face.

 All he wanted to do was curl up back under the sheets for the rest of his life.
 Curl up where no one could hurt him, like how he thought when he was little.
 Just stay there and away from all the terrible things in the world…

 He felt the tug of the armor, even as it rested on the nightstand.
 Felt the heat of it, reaching for the cold, fearful center of his being, trying to warm.
 He reached out and grasped the glowing red sphere in his hand, putting it over to his heart.
 He shut his eyes, letting the warmth seep through his body, pushing back the nightmare for a moment.
 Thoughts of sunlight and sunny beaches and campfires filled his mind.
 He felt the warm air in the room and Byakuen's body heat emanating from the floor.
 As he stretched out his senses, he felt the body heat of four others in the building.
 Downstairs, it felt like.
 His friends.
 In his mind, their fiery forms were wreathed in the colors of their armor.